-Approximately 7000 tons of material was removed from the 1350 in August and September 2005.
-A portion of this material was returned to the underground as backfill while the remainder was placed into Site 23.
+Approximately 7000 tons of material was removed in 2005 from the 1350.
+A portion of that material was returned to the underground as backfill while the remainder was placed into Site 23.
 The material placed in Site 23 was weakly oxidized and had low-pyrite and abundant carbonate.
+Inclement weather and lack of backfill capacity underground prevented haulage of additional waste rock from the 1350 in 2006.
+In September 2007 4,350 tons of material was removed from the 1350 and hauled underground.
+Figure 2.4 shows the 1350 Site in 2007 before and after material removal.
 Future removal activity prior to closure will be based on availability of backfill space underground for disposal, site accessibility, and contractor/equipment availability.